Erasmus+ 2022 Mobility

 Mobility goal:

 Emotional intelligence is a key skill for success and well-being in the modern world.
 The art of identifying, using and managing emotions is important not only in relationships with others but also for personal growth and self-awareness.
 The goal is to learn and understand how to recognize and identify emotions.
 This requires not only learning self-reflection and awareness of what exactly we feel at a given moment but also naming emotions.
-Because named emotions help us better understand our reactions and behaviour.
-The goal is also to find healthy mechanisms for managing stress and frustration, such as relaxation, meditation or talking to a trusted person.
+Because named emotions help us better understand our reactions and behavior.
+The goal is also to find healthy mechanisms for managing stress and frustration, such as relaxation, meditation, or talking to a trusted person.
 Emotional intelligence is a skill that can be developed and improved.

-What skills have you acquired?
+What skills do you have acquired?

 I learned how to understand and understand the importance of emotional intelligence in modern education and the workplace.
 At the same time, I understood the methods of avoiding conflicts and solving them using the skills of "social and emotional learning" (SEL).
 Deep understanding of the relationship between thoughts and emotions and managing emotions not only in oneself but also in others.